atomist/automation-client/README.md

 ## Register Handlers

-In order to register your handlers with the Automation client, please create a file called `atomist.config.ts` and put the following contents into it:
+In order to register your handlers with the automation-client, please create a file called `atomist.config.ts` and put the following contents into it:

 ```typescript